 But, it is also easily possible to integrate the hotspot editor into existing applications without using AJAX-ZOOM modules!
-By default setting, the JSON-like code, generated in this hotspot editor, is stored in a file.
+By default setting the JSON-like code generated in this hotspot editor is stored in a file.
 However, you can also store this data into a database table or wherever else.
-Within the code of the hotspot editor file there is a possibility to change the storage method and location over a code switch.
+Within the code of the hotspot editor, there is a possibility to change the storage method and location over a code switch.
 When you do so, the get and put actions redirect to an AJAX controller path of your choice.
 Within the controller, you decide what happens with the data or where it comes from.

 Each hotspot has about 100 configurable parameters that control appearance and behavior.
 Of course, you do not have to set all parameters for each hotspot but only those that differ from default settings.
 If you have many hotspots and you want to apply the same settings to all of your hotspots, which differ from default settings, then you can also set the defaults before initiating the hotspots using the Hotspots API or jQuery.fn.axZm.setHotspotDefaults function to be precise.

-However, if you see the advantage of utilizing the hotspot editor within the backend of your application, in the top section of the editor file you will find all necessary variables to connect the editor to the database in order to read / write the produced code and to load particular 360 or single images into it for farther editing.
+However, if you see the advantage of utilizing the hotspot editor within the backend of your application, in the top section of the editor file, you will find all necessary variables to connect the editor to the database in order to read/write the produced code and to load particular 360 or single images into it for further editing.
 Apparently, you must set some variables dynamically by passing GET or POST values to the editor.
-The read and write tasks should be connected over AJAX controller of your application.
+The read and write tasks should be connected over an AJAX controller of your application.

-Since we already have integrated this editor into several standard e-commerce systems, we advise you to look at these integrations as reference.
+Since we already have integrated this editor into several standard e-commerce systems, we advise you to look at these integrations as references.
 These integrations respect the module / plugin structure of the mentioned systems, so they do not affect the update capability of the core code.
-On demand and your request, we are ready to assist you on integration with words and deeds.
+On-demand and your request, we are ready to assist you with integration by words and deeds.

 This is a demonstration of the AJAX-ZOOM API methods that deal with hotspots.
 Therefore, it makes only sense for developers!